 - The first step involves filing a petition with the probate court to admit the will and appoint an executor or, if there’s no will, to appoint an administrator of the estate.
 A hearing date is set, and notice of the hearing is published locally.

 - After being appointed by the court, the decedent’s personal representative gives notice to all creditors, and an inventory of the estate is made.

 - After determining which claims are legitimate, the personal representative pays all expenses, debts, and taxes from the estate.
 Sometimes, this involves selling estate assets to meet obligations.

 - Assets (legal title to a house, for instance) are disbursed according to the decedent’s wishes expressed in the will or, in case there is no will, according to the state’s intestate succession laws.

-And that’s it for the probate process for a house in Greater Cincinnati and Northern Kentucky and for the entire estate as well.
+And that’s it for the probate process for a house in Northern Kentucky and for the entire estate as well.
 Just be wary about any scams that may pop up along the way.

 Common Probate Scams

 These are some new twists on old scams that owe their re-birth (and effectiveness) chiefly to the Internet and email.
 They always, however, target the vulnerable.